h405u/abd_rg/README.md

 ## Environment

-This model is tested under macOS 14.3 with the following specifications.
+This model has been tested under macOS 14.3 with the following specifications.

 - python 3.11.4
 - pytorch 2.1.0